Karamchedu massacre: Violence

 On 16 July 1985, a Kamma boy was washing his buffalo near a water tank where Dalits drew their drinking water, letting out the soiled water into the tank.
-A Madiga boy objected to this, angering the Kamma boy who reacted violently by beating the former with his cattle whip.
+A Madiga boy objected to this, angering the Kamma boy who reacted violently by beating the farmer with his cattle whip.
 A Madiga girl who came to fetch water was also whipped and kicked for protesting against the beating.
 She then retaliated with her vessel, and an elderly Dalit intervened and tried to calm the situation.
 The Kamma boy left the scene after issuing a warning.

 This episode provoked the Kammas to plan an organised attack against the Madigas of the village to 'teach them a lesson'.
 To catch the Madigas by surprise, they sent a team for compromise which was accepted by a section of Madigas.
 And on the morning of 17 July, hundreds of Kammas armed with axes, spears and clubs launched an unanticipated attack on the residents of Madiga wada (settlement), damaging the entire colony, not even sparing pregnant women and mothers with small children.
 They tortured and chased the Dalits, and burnt their houses.
 Srinivasulu notes:‘What followed was an attack, well planned and executed, that went on for hours in which the Madigas regardless of age and sex were chased from their hovels, the Kammas used all likely forms of transport, scooters, tractors, etc., and the Madigas ran helter-skelter for their lives in all directions.
 The more likely place to hide was the gaddi vamulu (fodder heaps) in the fields.
 Even there they were not spared.
 The gory details of this are amply recorded by the various fact-finding committees and in the sympathetic accounts reported in the press.
 But what is important to note is the fact that finally this left six dalits murdered, three dalit women raped and many more wounded, some of them very seriously and the huts burnt, whatever little was with them looted.’
 (Fact Finding Team, 1985)The police in Karamchedu did not protect the victims, and Dalits fled the village in large numbers and arrived in the neighboring town of Chirala which was about 8 kilometres away, where many of them were hospitalized, following which some of them died of injuries.
 The local police of Chirala initially hit and arrested some Dalits who reached the town in panic, instead of helping them.
 Later the local Dalit activists and leaders accompanied the victims who sought shelter in a church in the town, and organised a refugee camp to help them.
 The camp consisted of about 500 Dalits, who never returned to Karamchedu, preferring to settle in Chirala.